 Anoint with oil – This grace through the blood of Christ,

-which forgives our trespasses God has lavished upon us in all wisdom and
+which forgives our trespasses God has lavished on us in all wisdom and

 insight.
-This lavishing of His grace through His blood refers to the
+This lavishing of His grace refers to the anointing, and the anointing establishes

-God.
-Some might argue that it doesn’t refer to the anointing at all, that it
+us in His will.
+Some might argue that this passage doesn’t refer to the anointing at all, that it

-on us; second, why do we need God to smear us to be forgiven?
-And third, I
+on us; why do we need God to smear us to be forgiven, and I

 thought our forgiveness pertained to the Holy Spirit who resides within us,

-not something that goes on our extremities.
+not something that He smears on our extremities?
 That which is outward pertains to

 our deeds.
 God gives us an anointing to do His will, but before we can do His